 Other Types of Elm Diseases

 Elm trees are vulnerable to fungal leaf infections.
 Spot Anthracnose can affect the leaves or the tree's vascular system, causing light brown spots and wilting on leaves and branches.
-The fungus overwinters in the bark of the tree and can be controlled by burning dead leaves and spraying the tree with fungicide.
+The fungus overwinters in the bark of the tree and can be controlled by burning dead leaves and spraying the tree with a fungicide.
 Black leaf spot produces small, slightly raised spots on the leaves and causes the leaves to wilt prematurely.
 It dies off over the winter, so no control is needed.

 A number of fungi can attack the roots of elm trees and cause root rot.
 These include Ganoderma, Inonotus and Laetiporus root rot.
 These fungi produce fruiting bodies on the trunks of the tree near the roots, and when these bodies appear, the tree is done for and should be cut down to prevent it from blowing over in the wind.